TeknooSoftware/states/docs/howto/behavior.md

     these proxy.
 *   a third standard PHP, the factory, called to load the stated class and initialize each stated object.

+When a stated class is being initialized by the AutoLoader mechanism, the factory load states and proxy.
+All stated classes are registered into the proxy during it's initialisation by the factory.
+A proxy must be constructed by a factory with the default implementation, but can be instantiate wit the `new` operator with the integrated implementation.
-When a stated class is being initialized by its factory and PHP, an object of the proxy class is instantiated and all stated classes are registered into the proxy.
-Closures are extracted and bounded with the proxy object on the demand during the first call.
+Closures are extracted and cached on the demand during the first call, $this is bounded automatically by php at each call.